jmmcd/ML-snippets/README.md

 * DBOCC: density-based one-class classification

   One-class classification is also known as anomaly detection.
 It's about training a classifier when you only have one set of data -- no labels.
 We can do it be learning the density (or similar concepts) of the data, and then applying a threshold -- new points are classed as anomalies if they lie in regions where the training data is of low density.
 This code implements three related approaches to OCC, and is built in Python using Numpy, Scipy, and Scikit-learn components.

   (Written by me.)

+* Liver: simple contingency table, predict majority, and logistic regression on the well-known BUPA Liver Disorders dataset.
+There has been a widespread misconception that the final variable indicates presence or absence of a liver disorder in the subjects.
+In fact, the final variable is just a train/test selector.
+Richard Forsyth and I wrote an article discussing the issue.
+This (very simple) code is part of that.